MicrosoftDocs/sdk-api/sdk-api-src/content/gpmgmt/nf-gpmgmt-igpmstartergpobackup-generatereporttofile.md

 <div class="alert"><b>Note</b>  The value of the <b>Result</b> property is indeterminate and should not be relied upon.</div>
 <div> </div>

-#### - TargetFile [in]

-Binary string that contains the path to the file where the report is being saved.

 ## -returns